TrevMcKendrick/blog/_posts/2013-05-21-how-to-attend-a-conference.md

 For me at Expolit, I wanted to meet the digital rights managers of every publisher in attendance.
 They're the people who could actually sign a contract with me to let me sell their books as ebooks inside my apps.

-I started with literally 0 contracts or licenses.
-So the goal was to start the process of licensing digital books to sell as in-app purchases inside my iPhone apps.

 **Make Them Sell to *You***
 When I first arrived I walked in and immediately walked up to the publisher booths.

 I energetically introduced myself and my app company, Salem Software.
 I told them our story, what we do (Spanish Bible apps), etc. Some people were nice and opened up, but lots of others kind of just listened and then didn’t ask any questions of their own.
 It felt like a really bad date.

-A little later in the first day once I was more tired I found myself slowly walking by booths, gradually perusing everything inside the booth, rather that directly walking up to the booth manager.
+A little later once I was more tired I found myself slowly walking by booths, gradually perusing everything inside the booth, rather that directly walking up to the booth manager.
 Sometimes I’d pick up an example book and thumb through it.

-This changed *everything*.
+This changed everything.

 Suddenly the publisher's employee was coming up to *me* and selling *me* on *their* products.
 “We just released a new book…” or “have you seen this…?”
 They were trying to convince me that I should carry their books, which is exactly what I wanted!

 This was extremely powerful.
 Of course I wanted to hear what they had to say, so I’d eagerly listen and ask questions.
 When they were done I’d ask if I could tell them what we do, and they’d also happily say yes.

-And boom, I had an audience.
+And voilá, I had an audience.

 This was the perfect introduction.
 Instead of me approaching them overenthusiatically and scaring them away, I could build a relationship by genuienly listening to them first.
 By the end of those conversations we were great friends, with specific followup steps agreed to.